Table of Contents

 Thoughts on Marine Corps TA Eligibility and Restrictions

-Yes, it’s a great benefit for active duty Marines, and it’s an excellent recruiting tool.
+Yes, it’s a great benefit for active duty Marines and an excellent recruiting tool.
 But at the end of the day, the main reason is to make the Marines a better fighting force.
-Education is a great way to enhance the total education of the Corps, and in doing so, improve total force capability.
+Education is a great way to enhance the total education of the Corps and, in doing so, improve total force capability.

 The limited funds are why Marines need 24 months time in service before they are eligible to participate in the Tuition Assistance program.
-Similarly, the Marine Corps wants to makes sure their Marines are focused on upgrade training, which explains why Marines aren’t eligible for TA when they are currently in military training (you will find this in each branch).
+Similarly, the Marine Corps wants to ensure their Marines are focused on upgrade training, which explains why Marines aren’t eligible for TA when they are currently in military training (you will find this in each branch).